When should I arrive in and depart from the host country?

 Can I make international phone calls?

-Public pay phones are available for you to use for international communication, however, there are no phones in the individual rooms.
+Phones are available in the hotel guest rooms.
 You can buy phone cards locally.

 Is internet service available?